 that a Shipper requests First Gas to make available to it;

+GIC Agreement means an agreement between First Gas and GIC setting out the timings, particulars, and obligations for each Day to give effect to section 6.12(a) of the Code which shall, for the avoidance of doubt, require the same after the fact notwithstanding whether section 6.12(b) of the Code applies on a particular Day;

+GIC Business Rules means rules that have had appropriate consultation (including for all amendments) that govern the inputs and outputs relating to the mechanics of the GIC Agreement;

 energy allocations

+Issue with intra-Month Metered Quantity or DDR

+Where a DDR is unavailable by the time DDRs are normally required to be published on OATIS or where the Metered Quantity at a Receipt Point or Dedicated Delivery Point bears little resemblance to the prior Day’s DDR, First Gas shall first liaise with the relevant Shipper or Interconnected Party then estimate and publish a DDR with regard to that information.

 Receipt Quantities under an Operational Balancing Arrangement

+An Interconnected Party that has an ICA at a Receipt Point may elect whether OBA applies at that Receipt Point.
 Where an OBA applies at a Receipt Point, a Shipper’s Receipt Quantity will be its Approved NQ.

 Receipt Quantities under a Gas Transfer Agreement

-For all Receipt Points where an OBA does not apply, a Shipper’s Receipt Quantity will be calculated by the Gas Transfer Agent in accordance with the relevant GTA.
+Subject to section 6.7, for all Receipt Points where an OBA does not apply, a Shipper’s Receipt Quantity will be calculated by the Gas Transfer Agent in accordance with the relevant GTA.

-Under any GTA the aggregate of Receipt Quantities allocated to all Shippers using that Receipt Point must equal the metered quantity of Gas on that Day, provided that the GTA will set out the rules the Gas Transfer Agent will use to determine each Shipper’s primary allocation.
+Under any GTA the aggregate of Receipt Quantities allocated to all Shippers using that Receipt Point must, subject to section 6.1, equal the Metered Quantity of Gas on that Day, provided that the GTA will set out the rules the Gas Transfer Agent will use to determine each Shipper’s allocation.

 Each Shipper and First Gas shall ensure that every GTA includes a commitment by the Gas Transfer Agent to notify First Gas via OATIS of each Shipper’s Receipt Quantities within the times published by First Gas on OATIS.
 First Gas must give Shippers at least 10 Business Days’ notice of any change to those times.

-First Gas will be the Gas Transfer Agent unless all Shippers agree in writing to appoint a replacement and First Gas considers that the replacement will properly fulfil the Gas Transfer Agent’s role.
-Any replacement Gas Transfer Agent appointed in accordance with this section 6.5 will retain that role unless all Shippers and First Gas appoint another replacement in accordance with this section 6.5.
+First Gas will be the Gas Transfer Agent for all relevant Receipt Points where an OBA does not apply unless all Shippers agree in writing to appoint a replacement and First Gas considers that the replacement will properly fulfil the Gas Transfer Agent’s role.
+Any replacement Gas Transfer Agent appointed in accordance with this section 6.6 will retain that role unless all Shippers and First Gas appoint another replacement in accordance with this section 6.6.
 Any Shipper using a Receipt Point must agree to the Gas Transfer Agent at that Receipt Point.

 Secondary Trading of Gas